Instructions for Authors

 - The principle outlined in the previous point applies generally, not just to fractions: complicated mathematical expressions should be displayed in separate numbered lines rather than embedded in lines of text.

 - Avoid subscripts on subscripts, and superscripts on superscripts.

 - When copy-editing equations, we use small capitals to represent variables made up of two letters (like MC for "marginal cost") so they are distinguished from the product of M and C, which would appear as capitalized italics.

-Fifth, authors that have been asked to provide a Technical Appendix should provide such material in a single PDF file which conforms to the following conventions.
+Fifth, authors that have been asked to provide a Technical or Online Appendix should provide such material in a single PDF file which conforms to the following conventions along with an editable source file for the PDF.
 (Note, such technical online appendices contain material that is not suitable for publication in the journal article but may be of help to readers understanding mathematical derivations or proofs, definitions of variables, additional figures and illustrations, additional tables with summary statistics, additional tables with regression results from robustness checks, and so on.)

-- In the journal article, please refer to the Technical Appendix as available from Wiley Online Library.
+- In the journal article, please refer to the Online Appendix as available from Wiley Online Library.

-- The Technical Appendix must contain a cover page that shows the names and affiliations of the authors, the title of the journal article, and the e-mail address of the corresponding author
+- The Online Appendix must contain a cover page that shows the names and affiliations of the authors, the title of the journal article, and the e-mail address of the corresponding author

-- Upon publication of a journal article, a Technical Appendix can be accessed through Wiley Online Library under `Supporting Information’ for the article.
+- Upon publication of a journal article, an Online Appendix can be accessed through Wiley Online Library under `Supporting Information’ for the article.